Vancouver Island Wedding Catering: Do's, Don'ts & Top Local Picks

 Do's: What to Lean Into

 • Do sample the menu ahead of time.
-Always try the food, even if it’s just a tasting of a couple of dishes.
-Texture, seasoning, presentation.
-That's all more important than descriptions.
+Always try the food, even if it's just a tasting of a couple of dishes.
+Texture, seasoning, and presentation matter more than descriptions.

 • Do account for dietary restrictions early.
 Vegans, gluten-free, allergies?
 Make sure caterers are clear about what they can do, and get it in writing.

-• Do think about flow & service style.
-Buffet?
-Plated?
-Family style?
-Late-night bites?
-How food is served impacts kitchen/load-in time, staffing, and guest movement.
+• Do think about flow and service style.
+Buffet, plated, family style, late-night bites?
+How food is served impacts kitchen and load-in time, staffing, and guest movement.

 • Do go local with ingredients.
-Island produce, seafood, meats, herbs = fresher flavour, less transport, more sustainable (and folks love that story).
+Island produce, seafood, meats, and herbs mean fresher flavour, less transport, and a better story (and folks love that).

-• Do budget for staff & extras.
-Serving, cleanup, rentals, and delivery.
-They add up.
+• Do budget for staff and extras.
+Serving, cleanup, rentals, and delivery all add up.
 Watch out for hidden fees.

 Don'ts: What Trips People Up

-• Don’t ignore site logistics.
+• Don't ignore site logistics.
 Got a remote venue?
-Check kitchen access, power, refrigeration, waste disposal etc. If caterer has to bring everything in, extra time & cost.
+Check kitchen access, power, refrigeration, waste disposal, and so on.
+If the caterer has to bring everything in, expect extra time and cost.

 • Don't skimp on communication.
 Give caterers clear guest counts, timelines (ceremony, photos, dinner), and any special quirks (kids, late arrivals) well ahead.

-• Don’t forget about taste + appearance together.
-A great plate that looks meh will still feel “cheap” to guests.
-Ask for photos, staging ideas.
+• Don't forget about taste and appearance together.
+A great plate that looks meh will still feel "cheap" to guests.
+Ask for photos and staging ideas.

-• Don’t assume everything is included.
-Ask what “service staff,” “clean-up,” “tableware,” etc. cost.
-You’d be surprised what some caterers see as extras.
+• Don't assume everything is included.
+Ask what "service staff," "clean-up," "tableware," and so on cost.
+You'd be surprised what some caterers see as extras.

 Top Local Caterer Picks on Vancouver Island

-Here are some of our favourite / trusted local caterers:
+Here are some of our favourite and trusted local caterers:

 Questions to Ask When Hiring a Caterer

-• What is your backup plan for weather, power/power failure, delays?
+• What is your backup plan for weather, power failure, or delays?

 • Do you provide tasting sessions, and at what cost?